Shehu Shagari: Ministerial appointments

 In 1962, he led the delegation to ECA meeting in Addis Ababa to the commission's third meeting, the first which Nigeria attended as a full member where he strongly urged for price stabilization arrangement for tropical products.
 In 1963, Shagari was Nigeria's delegate to CPA meeting in Kuala Lumpur.
 Then in December 1965, just when Ian Smith made the Unilateral Declaration of Independence, Shehu Shagari attended the CPA conference in Wellington, New Zealand where he criticized and made an explicit denunciation of Ian Smith's declaration.
 In the same meeting.
-Shagari also expressed concerns about Rhodesia now Zimbabwe where he criticizes the Britain colonial policies the handling of Rhodesia's situation.
+Shagari also expressed concerns about Rhodesia now Zimbabwe, where he criticizes the Britain colonial policies and the handling of Rhodesia's situation.
 Shehu Shagari's speech at the CPA conference was so significant and far-reaching that he had received many commendations from other delegates.

+Shehu Shagari had a great impact on politics during his tenure.
-He also made headlines on New Zealand's Christchurch Star of 4 December 1965, and The Morning Post of Wellington.

-He also led a delegation to the first session of the Economic Social Commission of the Organisation of African Unity (OAU).
-Shagari also represented the Prime Minister on different occasions including when President Gamal Abdel Nasser of Egypt invited the Nigerian Prime Minister Abubakar to inspect Egypt's security arrangements.
-He also represented the Prime Minister Tafawa Balewa at Winston Churchill's funeral.
+He also made headlines on New Zealand's Christchurch Star of 4 December 1965, and The Morning Post of Wellington.He also led a delegation to the first session of the Economic Social Commission of the Organisation of African Unity (OAU).
+Shagari also represented the prime minister on different occasions, including when President Gamal Abdel Nasser of Egypt invited Nigerian prime minister Abubakar to inspect Egypt's security arrangements.
+He also represented Prime Minister Tafawa Balewa at Winston Churchill's funeral.

 Pre-presidency

 Fall of the First Republic

 After the 1966 Nigerian coup d'état, Shagari was among the government officials who handed over government to the military leadership of Maj.
 Gen. Aguiyi Ironsi.
 He returned to Sokoto to promote education.
-He served as the Executive Secretary of the Sokoto Province Education Development Fund in 1967, where he built many provincial schools.
+He served as the executive secretary of the Sokoto Province Education Development Fund in 1967, where he built many provincial schools.
 He was later appointed as Commissioner of Establishment and Training and also served briefly as Commissioner for Education in the defunct North Western States before he was invited to serve under the Federal Military Government of Gen. Yakubu Gowon.